 According to a chaplain’s letter, Alben was given a Christian burial.
 His distraught parents had his remains disinterred in 1921, and reburied in New York in accordance with Jewish custom.
 Local veterans founded the Bud H. Alben VFW Post #1436 in his memory and sought a public open space for a memorial to comrades killed in the war.

-This property was established as a public place and a property of the City of New York on February 14, 1918, at which time it was placed under the jurisdiction of the Brooklyn Borough President.
-The parcel was first given the name Alben Memorial Square in 1923 and then in 1935 the name was shortened to Alben Square.
-Subsequently, the park name was changed again, this time to its’ current name, Alben Triangle.
+This parcel of land was established as a public place and a property of the City of New York on February 14, 1918.
+In 1923, it became a memorial under the auspices of the Bud.
+H. Alben Post #1436 Veterans of Foreign Wars and was named Alben Memorial Square.
+In 1935, the parcel was transferred to the Department of Parks and the name was shortened to Alben Square.
+Subsequently, the park name was changed to its current name, Alben Triangle.

 Located by Fort Hamilton Parkway, New Utrecht, 11th Avenue, and 46th Street in the Borough Park neighborhood of Brooklyn, Alben Triangle is bounded by a fence and includes a flagpole with yard arm that was donated by the Bud Alben Post VFW #1436, which is set within a paved circle.